xzrkali/Pico-BadUSB/README.md

 STRING Hello from BadUSB!
 ENTER
 ```

+## Quick Installation (Windows)

+1. Download the release zip of this project and extract it to any folder.
+2. Plug the Pico into your computer (CircuitPython firmware should already be installed).
+3. Double-click `install.bat` and wait for the prompt indicating completion.
+4. Safely eject the Pico, insert the SD card (formatted as FAT32, create a `payloads` folder in the root directory).
+5. Reconnect the Pico, and once the OLED menu appears, it is ready to use.

 ### Important Notes
 - USB mass storage is disabled by default (to prevent Windows explorer from freezing).
 To modify the code, hold the **BOOTSEL** button while connecting the Pico to USB – this enters safe mode and the `CIRCUITPY` drive will reappear.